howonlee/mertonon/essays/estimates.md

 ### lamo ai pic of gothic ass pictures or like press gangs
 ### connective tissue

-There is a grim political darkness that awaits many people who do things (individual contributors - IC's) in organizations.
+A grim fate awaits many people who do things (individual contributors - IC's) in organizations.
 Here is the form of it.
 Management sits you down and asks,

 "So what's your estimate for this task?"

 If you're a callow youth, you give your offhand take.
-If you're not, you give a grimly-considered prognosis or start hemming and hawing or try to wriggle out of it like a worm caught in a bird's mouth.
+If you're not, you give a suitably grimly-considered prognosis or start hemming and hawing or try to wriggle out of it like a worm caught in a bird's mouth.

 Either way, that's not the doom that comes for you.